-Probability in the hours cream.
-Propagation of a set function on a collection of events in a sample description space.
+Prerequisite, MATH 34 and 201.
+Probability as a set function on a collection of events in a sample description space.
 Random variables as real-valued functions.
 Probability distributions of random variables; the discrete and continuous types.
 Moments of a distribution; mean and variance.
 Distributions in more than one dimension; covariance and correlation independence and conditional probability.

 251. MATHEMATICAL STATISTICS I. Five hours credit.

 Prerequisite, MATH 250.
 Empirical distribution and concepts of random sample.
 Mathematical models and the normal family.
 Other sampling distributions including the t, X2, and F. Significance tests.
 Tests of hypotheses about a single parameter and two-parameter tests.
 Nonparametric tests.
 Estimation including maximum likelihood and confidence interval techniques.